Washington, DC Highway Accident Lawyer

 How Can You Stay Safe While Driving on Washington, DC Highways?

-While you have no control over how another person operates his or her motor vehicle, you have complete control over the safety choices you make when you choose to travel on the highway.
+While you have no control over how another person operates their motor vehicle, you have complete control over the safety choices you make when you choose to travel on the highway.
 Properly using your vehicle’s safety features can be the difference between life and death in a highway accident.
 Best safety practices include:

 • Maintaining functional airbags: Airbags generally only require maintenance if they have deployed or been recalled.
 Checking auto recalls periodically via the NHTSA’s recall website is a good way to keep up to date on any potential issues with your car.
-The NHTSA estimates that airbags saved over 50,000 lives over the 30-year period to 2017.
+The NHTSA estimates that airbags saved over 50,000 lives over a 30-year period.

 • Wearing a motorcycle helmet: Motorcyclists are at a higher risk of severe and fatal injuries in an accident.
 Wearing a helmet is estimated to be 37% effective in preventing fatal injuries to riders.